 The proposed CIP design will control, minimize, or eliminate as much as feasible "post-closure infiltration of liquids" and releases of CCR, leachate, or contaminated runoff as interpreted by IEPA in the Part 845 rulemaking.
-Specifically, the Groundwater Modeling Report [4]shows that the CIP design will result in a reduction of total hydraulic flux into and out of the BAP by approximately 92% and 91%, respectively, when simulated post-construction heads in the groundwater monitoring wells are predicted to be stabilized.
+Specifically, the Groundwater Modeling Report [4] shows that the CIP design will result in a reduction of total hydraulic flux into and out of the BAP by greater than 90% within 30 days of closure and approximately 96% when simulated post-construction heads in the groundwater monitoring wells are predicted to be stabilized.
 Due to the reduction in the hydraulic flux out of the BAP, the mass flux out of the BAP will also be controlled or minimized as much as feasible as a result of CIP.